 (specialized long-distance traders) who transported valuable goods like beads. cocoa, gold, and feathers on behalf of local rulers.
 Overall, though, agrarian production remained the core of the early Ecuadorian economy.

-After the Incas conquered Ecuador in the 15th century (see History and Mvth). they obtained tribute from chiefdoms in the form of forced labor, known as mita. which they often used to develop roads and other public infrastructure.
-In the
+After the Incas conquered Ecuador in the 15th century (see p.
+2 of History and Mvth), they obtained tribute chiefdoms in the form of forced labor. known as mita, which they often used to other develop roads and public